 All the northern-region German federal states – Bremen, Hamburg, Mecklenburg-Western Pomerania, Lower Saxony and Schleswig-Holstein – are represented by their own office in the Maritime Cluster Northern Germany (MCN).
 The MCN offers companies, research and training institutions and other players, such as stakeholders from the administrative and political fields, a cross-state, cross-sector platform with regional focal areas and specialist contact persons on location.

 More information on the focal areas and activities of the federal states in the maritime industry

-Free and Hanseatic City of Hamburg
+Free Hanseatic City of Hamburg:

-Maritime economy in the Hamburg metropolitan region
+Maritime industry in the Hamburg metropolitan region